How much money do you need to buy a house?

 Also think about getting prequalified or preapproved for a mortgage with us.
 These two options will help you understand how much you can afford and give you more confidence when you start shopping for homes.
 Learn more about how to get prequalified for a mortgage.

 The price of the house has a big impact on how much money you need for a down payment.
 The kind of mortgage you get can have a big impact too.

-If you qualify for a VA loan or an USDA loan, you may be able to buy a house with a 0% down payment.
+If you qualify for a VA loan or a USDA loan, you may be able to buy a house with a 0% down payment.
 These loans have restrictions however.
 Only veterans, active duty military personnel, and surviving spouses who qualify can buy a house with a VA loan.
 Anyone can qualify for a USDA loan but you can only use USDA loans to buy houses in rural and some suburban communities.

 You may be able to buy a house with an FHA loan with a down payment as low as 3.5% of the price of the home.
-Conventional loans typically have higher requirements.
+Conventional loans typically have higher down payment requirements.
 Read more on the minimum down payments for different types of loans.